-The 24-carat gold-plated 'Queen Victoria'commemorative strike is highly sought-after by collectors worldwide as a magnificent testament to a golden age in our history, the Victorian Era, which started exactly 180 years ago with Victoria ascending the throne.
+The 24-carat gold-plated 'Queen Victoria' commemorative strike is highly sought-after by collectors worldwide as a magnificent testament to a golden age in our history, the Victorian Era, which started over 180 years ago with Victoria ascending the throne.

 01805-312-512**14 Cent/Min. a.d.
 Festnetz; max.
 42 Cent/Min. a.d.
 Mobilfunk>Jetzt anrufen oder Kontaktanfrage senden